Soil may not be the first thing that comes to mind when contemplating climate change, but the two are inexorably linked.

 Studies estimate 935 million tons of organic waste are generated annually by cities and towns.
 Was this waste separated and recycled, it could put 34 million tons of carbon back into the soil, rather than the atmosphere.

-American Organic Energy approaches sustainability from multiple angles.
-Our anaerobic digester will produce nutrient-rich organic soil to nourish plants in New York City’s green roofs and other urban farms.
-Ultimately, the organic waste produced by these gardens can return to our anaerobic digester and continue the cycle.
+American Organic Energy and Long Island Compost approach sustainability from multiple angles.
+AOE's anaerobic digester will produce nutrient-rich organic soil to nourish plants in New York City’s green roofs and other urban farms.
+Ultimately, the organic waste produced by these gardens can return to the anaerobic digester and continue the cycle.
 This process will help reduce greenhouse gas emissions and infuse the city with thriving green spaces.
 Contact us to learn more.